wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 ruled by causality or is it accidental?

-**M:**&ensp;From my point of view, everything happens by itself, quite spontaneously.
+**M:**&ensp;From my point of view, everything happens by itself, quite spontaneöusly.
 But man imagines that he works for an incentive, towards a goal.
 He has always a reward in mind and strives for it.

 **Q:**&ensp;A crude, unevolved man will not work without a reward.
 Is it not